masoudrayat/salary-prediction-data-jobs-us/README.md

 # Salary Prediction for Data Jobs in the US

-This project aims to analyze and predict salaries for various data-related jobs in the United States using machine learning techniques.
+This project aims to analyse and predict salaries for various data-related jobs in the United States using machine learning techniques.

 ## Table of Contents
 - [Introduction](#introduction)